 Meet the Expert

-History of Tungsten Carbide Rings
+Pros and Cons of Tungsten Carbide Rings

 What to Look for in a Tungsten Carbide Ring

-As previously noted, if you’re buying a Tungsten Carbide ring it’s important to find one that’s at least 80% Tungsten.
+- How can I tell if the ring is high quality?
 “At this purity, it is 10x harder than 18k gold and has a weight that’s substantial and luxurious, similar to platinum,“ Rector says.
-Sometimes sellers will use an expensive filler in place of Tungsten, causing the value and integrity of the ring to diminish.
+Sometimes sellers will use an expensive filler in place of tungsten, causing the value and integrity of the ring to diminish.